-It doesn’t matter how small a boat you’ve travelled on to swim with the whale sharks, when you get close, you’re going to see masses of other boats packed with other tourists, and it’s worth keeping that in mind for your trip.
+It doesn’t matter how small a boat you’ve travelled on, when you get close, you’re going to see masses of other boats packed with other tourists, and it’s worth keeping that in mind for your trip.
 This is not some placid, tranquil experience with just you, the grand ocean and huge wild fish.

-Another frustrating (but good for the big fish) reality of swimming with whale sharks in a regulated country like Mexico is that only so many people are allowed in the water at any one time.
+Another frustrating (but good for the big fish) reality is that only so many people are allowed in the water at any one time.
 The most significant upshot of this is that your time in the water is likely to be limited and the fewer whale sharks there are, the less time you’ll get.

 On my trip there were only a handful of whale sharks so none of us got more than 5 to 10 minutes in the water (in total).
 It doesn’t sound like a lot, but if you get lucky, it’s likely to be some of the best 5 to 10 minutes of your life.
-But, speaking of getting lucky, there is a significant element of luck involved when it comes to swimming with whale sharks, from the number of whale sharks in the water on the day of your trip (some people found dozens, some barely one or two) to the path the whale shark takes when you’re in the water.
+But, speaking of getting lucky, there is a significant element of luck involved, from the number of whale sharks in the water on the day of your trip (some people found dozens, some barely one or two) to the path the whale shark takes when you’re in the water.

 As there are restrictions on how close you can get to the whale sharks, you won’t be jumping into the water right on top of them or next to them (unless they turn into your path).
 So, you’re going to need to be a strong, fast swimmer to get a lasting look.